What happens if your credit card account becomes inactive?

-It’s fine if you don’t use your credit card for a little while, but for some credit cards prolonged inactivity may lead to account closure.
+It’s fine if you don’t use your credit card for a little while, but for some credit cards, prolonged inactivity may lead to a reduced credit limit or even an account closure.

 If your credit account is closed, it could affect your creditworthiness.
 Here’s how: